cpjobling/eg-150-textbook/signals_and_systems/signals/index.md

 This section is based on Section 1.2 of {cite}`schaum`.

-A *signal* is a function representing a phyiscial quality of variable, and typically it comtains information about the behaviour or nature of the phenomenon.
+A *signal* is a function representing a physical quality of variable, and typically it comtains information about the behaviour or nature of the phenomenon.
 For instance, in an *RC* circuit the signal may represent the voltage across the capacitor or the current flowing in the resistor.

 +++ {"slideshow": {"slide_type": "fragment"}}